 Venetian blinds on the windows were high quality and more tasteful than drapes.
 Blackout drapes were still provided if, like me, you are sensitive to any light when trying to sleep, though an ottoman right below the window made them difficult to close.

 The bathroom really drove home the contemporary design of the hotel, which attempted to add a modern edge to the comfortable, plush style like I saw in my bedroom.
 There was a significant amount of marble with a concrete countertop.
 Megan would have loved that countertop.
+Click here if you want to learn more about other eye-pleasing countertops.
 I appreciated that even though it was one big room, it was very effectively partitioned to create separate areas for the toilet, sink, shower, and claw foot tub.
 Nothing was squeezed together.